Every city should have a can’t-miss delicacy served up at some simplistic bar: filled with locals and trolled by camera-clenching tourists.

 It sounds like a broken record but here the churros con chocolate are fresh and cheap and you’ll get a serving of six for €4.00.
 This Barcelona churreria offers more variety with filled churros stuffed with vanilla or chocolate creme, nutella, and dulce de leche.

-A big bonus here is that on weekends after your night out at the bars it’s open super late!
+A big bonus here is that on weekends after your night out at Barcelona’s best bars it’s open super late!
 Try the hotdog churro for a savory hangover solution.

 Looking for churros near Sagrada Familia?
 This is your best price-quality ratio option.